 ANSWER: Under the Old Covenant in the Bible, a woman was considered "unclean" ceremonially during her monthly menses or period.
-Sex during this time was forbidden.
+Intercourse during this time was forbidden.

 And if a woman has a discharge (menses, the KJV calls it "an issue"), and her discharge in her flesh is blood, she shall be in her impurity (set apart from others) seven days.
 And whoever touches her shall be unclean until sunset (evening, Leviticus 15:19, Holy Bible Faithful Version).

 Not only were women "unclean" during this period but also the men they had intercourse with and ANYONE who came in contact with her discharge.